signature-opensource/CK-DB-OIddict/README.md

 ## TODO

-- Stores identifiers are set by database, set them on instantiation.
 - Replace dapper type handling by targeting entities (Application, Token...) instead of built in types (Dictionary<...>) to avoid clashes.
 - What about primary identity ?
 UserId is int, not passed through the claims.